Applications and charms

 Credentials and application trust

-Some applications may require access to the backing cloud in order to fulfill their purpose.
+Some applications may require access to the backing cloud to fulfil their purpose.
 In such cases, the credential associated with the current model would need to be shared with the application.
 See section Trusting an application with a credential for details.

 The Deploying applications page covers an array of methods for getting your applications deployed.